Welcome to the Timaru Star II!

 Links Etc

-Come on board and enjoy this gallery of artist Susan Bensema Young, model horse tackmaker since 1979 and author of that classic book Guide to Making Model Horse Tack (1998).
-Visit other peoples' sales listing of TSII tack: our new Horse and Tack sales page.
+Come on board and enjoy this gallery of artist Susan Bensema Young, model horse tackmaker since 1979 and author of that classic book Guide to Making Model Horse Tack (1998) updated (2016) and available as a pdf!
+My Tack Sales Info page has news and updates as to what I've been up to, even when this main page does not.